 - Able to work and actively seeking employment

-If you believe you have met these criteria you can file a claim by calling the EDD or visiting the their website.
-After you file a claim, the EDD will conduct an interview with you and your former employee approximately two weeks after the filing.
+If you believe you have met these conditions you can file a claim by calling the EDD or visiting their website.
+After you file a claim, the EDD will conduct an interview with you and your former employer approximately two weeks after the filing.

 What is Availability to Work?

 While unemployed you must make a reasonable effort to find gainful employment.
-This involves actively looking for a job.
-During this process, it is essential that you keep records of employers you’ve contacted and the outcomes of those interactions.
+This involves actively looking for a new job.
+During this process, it’s essential that you keep records of employers that you’ve contacted and the outcomes of those interactions.
 The EDD may ask to see these records to verify benefits.

-If you are not satisfied with the result of the appeal you can continue the appeals process with the California Unemployment Insurance Appeals Board.
+If you’re not satisfied with the appeal you can continue the appeals process with the California Unemployment Insurance Appeals Board.
 If that decision needs to be appealed, the next step is to go to court.

 KNOW YOUR RIGHTS | KNOWLEDGE IS POWER